V-Sekai/cassie-data/README.md

 The data files available are, for each sketch, in 3 sub-folders:

+* [`curves`](data/curves#curves-data) : a simple file format where all strokes present in the final sketch are listed as polylines.
+We give the input/non beautified strokes here.
 * [`sketch_history`](data/sketch_history#sketch-history-data) : a list of all strokes sketched during the session, along with creation/deletion time (if deleted), and both the raw input samples captured from the controller position and the structured result outputed by CASSIE (in the form of a poly-Bézier or line).
 * [`sketch_graph`](data/sketch_graph#sketch-graph-data) : lists of strokes, graph segments and graph nodes that describe the connectivity structure of the sketch (NB: this is only available for structured sketches, done in *Armature* and *Patch* systems).
 * [`raw_data`](data/raw_data#raw-data) : direct export from CASSIE interactive applications, in the form of a full history of actions undertaken by the user during this session, and lists of primitives (strokes and patches) created (NB: the mesh for each patch was not recorded).

-For most purposes, the data from `sketch_history` folder should contain all necessary data.
-For example, these files are used to visualize sketching sessions on the [CASSIE data website](http://www-sop.inria.fr/members/Emilie.Yu/CASSIE-sketch-explorer/).
+For most purposes, the data from `curves` or `sketch_history` folders should contain all necessary data.
+For example, `sketch_history` files are used to visualize sketching sessions on the [CASSIE data website](http://www-sop.inria.fr/members/Emilie.Yu/CASSIE-sketch-explorer/).

-Each of the 3 folders has a README detailing the specific schema used for the data.
+Each of the 4 folders has a README detailing the specific schema used for the data.

 ## Scripts